Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 Finally, simply enjoy writing about your text!
 It will help you write with a sense of personal voice and a personal engagement with the text, which the teachers and assessors will always enjoy.

-We've explored themes, characters and literary devices amongst other things over on our Comparing The Penelopiad and Photograph 51blog post.
-If you need a quick refresher or you’re new to studying this text pair, I highly recommend checking it out!
+We've explored themes, characters, literary devices and historical context amongst other things over on our Women of Troy by Euripides blog post.
+If you need a quick refresher or you’re new to studying this text, I highly recommend checking it out as well as ourUltimate Guide to VCE Text Response.

-Here, we’ll be breaking down a Photograph 51 and The Penelopiad comparative essay topic using LSG’s THINK and EXECUTE strategy, a technique to help you write better VCE essays.
+Here, we’ll be breaking down a Women of Troy essay topic using LSG’s THINK and EXECUTE strategy, a technique to help you write better VCE essays.
 If you’re unfamiliar with this strategy, you can learn about it in our How To Write A Killer Text Response study guide.

 Within the THINK strategy, we have 3 steps, or ABC.
 These ABC components are: